fabiogaliano/spotify-saved-tracks-sorter/app/features/README.md

 Each feature directory follows this structure:

-- `actions/` - Remix actions related to the feature
+- `actions/` - React Router actions related to the feature
-- `loaders/` - Remix loaders related to the feature
+- `loaders/` - React Router loaders related to the feature
 - `components/` - React components specific to this feature
 - `hooks/` - Custom React hooks specific to this feature
 - `utils/` - Utility functions specific to this feature